johanf85/home-assistant-heating-configuration/descriptionVoorEnum.md

-# My home smart heating configuration with the use of Home Assistant
+# My home multi zone smart heating configuration with the use of Home Assistant

 ## Introduction

 Home Assistant is Open Source software that runs on various devices, for instance Raspberry Pi, and acts as a central server for smart home devices and/or self build modules to make automatizations in the home.
 It has an active community and a large library of integrations with products on the market.
-Home Assistant is a non-cloud system, which means there is not necessarily a dependance on external cloud services (and an internet connection).
+Home Assistant is a non-cloud system, which means there is not necessarily a dependance on external cloud services and an internet connection.

 ![https://www.home-assistant.io/](https://user-images.githubusercontent.com/43075793/110300847-b4172f00-7ff7-11eb-94d2-3394992bd090.png)

 Website Home Assistant: www.home-assistant.io

-With the use of Home Assistant I created a smart thermostat, which I was able to customize to my personal situation.
-Against low costs, about  $35 and all wired to limit the EMF radiation in the home.
+With the use of Home Assistant I created a multi zone smart thermostat, which I was able to customize to my personal situation.
+Against low costs, about  $50 and all wired to limit the EMF radiation in the home.
 In this document I will describe my configuration.
 I am Dutch, so the names I chose for various entities are in Dutch.

 **Screenshots of my dashboard:**